10 Years of Small Business Tips

 Give yourself realistic growth goals.
 Growing 1% every month doesn’t sound like much, however, after a year you will have increased 12.68% and 26.97% in the second year.
 Just a little bit of growth consistently will start an exponential growth cycle.

 Just because you are improving 1% every month doesn’t me that every single thing you make will grow that one percent.
 That’s why you need to follow The Equal-Odds Rule.
-Thomas has an excellent video about it.
+Thomas has an excellent video on it.
 Watch it.

 He believes if you want to make things that are amazing, things that become fruitful and well-known then you have to make a lot of things.
 The more you do, the more you will fail, and the more you succeed.
 Throw things at the wall.
 You never know.